Ayakhaled0197/css-summary/css_summary.md

 - `sticky`
 > Elements are then positioned using the `top`, `bottom`, `left`, and `righ`t properties.
 However, these properties will not work unless the position property is set first.

-> `position: static;` is not positioned in any special way; it is always positioned according to the normal flow of the page
+> `position: static;` is not positioned in any special way; it is always positioned according to the normal flow of the page,HTML elements are positioned static by default.

 > `position: relative;` is positioned relative to its normal position.Setting the top, right, bottom, and left properties of a relatively-positioned element will cause it to be adjusted away from its normal position.
 Other content will not be adjusted to fit into any gap left by the element